department-of-veterans-affairs/va.gov-team/teams/vsp/teams/pst-forms-library/research/review-page/conversation_guide.md

 ## Post-Task Interview - 5 minutes

 - You saw 4 different design options today.
-Which do you prefer?
-Why?
+Which one best supports you in accomplishing your goal?
+Please explain.
 - If you had a magic wand and could change any 1 thing about what you saw today, what would you change?
 - Do you have any other thoughts or feedback?
 - Any questions for me?